 - Major competitors, what makes them different from their competitors as well as their industry,

 - Past projects and strategies that have worked and not worked,

 - The company’s mission, values, and short-term and long-term goals,

-- The company’s internal team structure, and the interests and preferences of the individuals you’ll be working with, and much more.
+- The company’s internal team structure, the interests and preferences of the individuals you’ll be working with, and much more.

 Picking up their industry-specific jargon will also help you speak their language and understand their pain points and needs better.